 Some modern bell tents have the ability to zip off the floors.
 This is really handy for cleaning the tent and also gives you the ability to roll up the walls and get the air flowing on warmer days.
 Look for tents that use high quality zips (YKK) as any potential issues with zips can be expensive to fix.

-Another popular feature is fly-screen or ‘mesh’ walls, underneath the roll-up side walls.
+Another popular feature is the fly-screen or ‘mesh’ wall, underneath the roll-up side walls.
 This is a great feature and means you can take advantage of the breeze and the 360-degree view without getting bitten by annoying critters.

 Other bits and pieces